sushantkumar23/ai-hiring-studio/README.md

 The `pydantic` models are used to validate the input data and to serialize the output data.
 The models are defined in the `models.py` file.

+1. JobDescription
+2. Resume

-## OpenAI LLM Model
+## LLM: OpenAI

+An `OPENAI_API_KEY` is required to use the LLM model.
+The OPENAI_API_KEY can be obtained from the OpenAI website.
+The OPENAI_API_KEY should be set as an environment variable with the name `OPENAI_API_KEY`.

 The LLM Model is easily configurable and can be changed from the `config.py` file.
-Some of the valid instuct models that can be used are 'gpt-3.5-turbo', 'gpt-4-0125-preview', 'gpt-4-1106-preview'.
+Some of the valid instuct models that can be used are `gpt-3.5-turbo`, `gpt-4-0125-preview`, `gpt-4-1106-preview`.

 Best performance is achieved with the 'gpt-4-0125-preview' model Cost effective performance is achieved with the 'gpt-3.5-turbo' model